Chapters

 5. Click Save.
 Repeat for any other contract group that you want Parental Leave turned on for.

-6. Go to Employee details, then Employee list and select the employee that is going on parental leave.
+6. Go to People, then select the employee that is going on parental leave.

 8. Scroll to Leave Entitlements tick the box next to Parental Leave.